Blendify/blender-manual/blender_docs/manual/editors/file_browser/introduction.rst

 =====

 The File Browser is used in all the file-related operations.
-It has multiple use cases, while its often used for save/load.
+It has multiple use cases, while it's often used for save/load.

 These include: